QGEP/docs/en/user-guide/editing/editing.rst

  * In **Wastewater nodes** tab you can edit or add all attributes of this class or add a second element.
  To add a second wastewater node in this part is not recommended, because you can not define the geometry of the new point.

  .. attention:: It is not recommended to add a second wastewater node in this form, because you can not define the geometry of the new node.
-See the :ref:`Adding additional covers and nodes to an existing wastewater structure` chapter above.
+See the :ref:`Adding-additional-covers-and-nodes-to-an-existing-wastewater-structure` chapter above.

 Changing attributes of linear elements (channels)